steveiliop56/tinyauth-docs/docs/guides/pocket-id.md

-# Setting up Tinyauth with Pocket ID
+# Tinyauth with Pocket ID

 [Pocket ID](https://pocket-id.org) is a really popular OIDC server that allows you to login to your apps with passkeys.
 Most proxies do not support OIDC/OAuth servers for authentication meaning that Pocket ID cannot be connected with them.
 With Tinyauth you can connect Pocket ID to your favorite proxy and use it to secure your apps.